 9. Xel-Há Park

 Much like Xcaret Park, Xel-Há attracts families visiting Riviera Maya.
 An amusement park along the Caribbean coastline, Xel-Há is all about getting wet.
 Just eight miles from Tulum, the aquamarine park is the perfect break in a day spent touring the town under the warm Riviera Maya sun.
 The park has something kids of all ages, from infants to teens.
 Take a dip in the park’s lagoon, float down a lazy river through a mangrove forest, or nestle into a hammock on the beach.
 Younger kids should visit Children’s World to play on swings and seesaws, splash around in a wading pool, and snap pictures with the turtles.

 10. Vacation Rentals

 From contemporary villas tucked in Sian Ka’an to Mexican colonial-style haciendas in Puerto Aventuras, Riviera Maya has some of the most desired vacation rentals in Mexico.
 At a retreat like Casa Ikal, you’ll be hard-pressed to find reasons to leave the property.
 Within the confines of your villa, you can arrange for a private massage, bring in a yoga instructor, or host a Mexican wine (yes really!) and tequila tasting.
-For the ultimate beachfront experience, go with Hacienda Corazon, where you can rent kayaks or stand-up paddleboards and head right out into the sea.
+For the ultimate beachfront experience, go with Villa Amara, where snorkel equipment is provided and the sea is just steps from your living room.
 The living is easy at these Riviera Maya villas, and each one presents its own bucket list of activities.